MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ldap-client-performance-counters.md

 # Active Directory LDAP client performance counters

-Applies to: Windows Server 2025 (preview), Windows Server 2022, Windows Server 2019, Windows Server 2016
+Applies to: Windows Server 2025 (preview), Windows Server 2022

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.